-- Plan or Deposit or Strata Plan – (Location of Lot)
+4. Deposit Plan or Strata Plan – (Location of Lot)

 YES in New South Wales it is compulsory for the agent to have a copy of the Schedule 1 Prescribed Documents with the Contract of Sale BEFORE they can market the property in accordance with the Conveyancing (Sale of Land) Regulation 2010 (NSW).

 What happens if the prescribed documents are not attached?

 The Conveyancing Act and Conveyancing (Sale of Land) Regulations provide that if the Prescribed Documents are not included in the sale of land contract, the buyer may rescind (pull out of) the contract for the seller’s failure to attach to the contract the documents prescribed at any time within 14 days after the making of the contract, unless the contract has been completed.

 Although under the general law and the Conveyancing (Sale of Land) Regulation 2010 (NSW) there are significant disclosure requirements on vendors in that vendors need to disclose “prescribed documents”, a purchaser should, after exchange, make enquiries to determine whether any of the “prescribed warranties” have been breached – e.g. unapproved Council Structures or Boundary disputes.

 If prescribed documents or standard conditions are missing: